Vyral/laura-gillott/_posts/2019-07-19-everything-you-should-know-about-home-inspections.md

 I'm Laura Gillott and I've been a licensed broker in the state of Oregon since 1992. **Obtaining a professional home inspection is the single most important thing that a buyer can do to protect their interests.** A professional home inspection report will provide detailed information about a home’s physical condition, its systems and fixtures, and any potential future problems.
 The buyer should carefully review an inspector’s proposal to determine the scope of the inspection.&nbsp;

 **A home inspection should be done by a home inspector or a licensed contractor with the State of Oregon.** To inspect two or more components, such as the roof and siding, the home inspector must be certified as either a licensed construction contractor or work with a licensed construction company.
-The inspector is not allowed to perform any repairs on the home within a 12-month period following the inspection.&nbsp;
+The inspector is not allowed to perform any repairs on the home within the 12 months following the inspection.&nbsp;

 Here’s a [link](https://www.oregon.gov/CCB/licensing/Pages/home-inspectors.aspx) to review state home inspector requirements.
 You can also get more information from the [Oregon Association of Home Inspectors](https://www.oahi.org/) or the [International Association of Certified Home Inspectors](https://www.nachi.org/).